-The Astronomical Clock has been restored to its pre-war condition
+The Astronomical Clock, a popular tourist attraction, has been restored to its pre-war condition

 The Astronomical Clock at Prague’s Old Town Square has been rebuilt, returning its inner clockwork to the weights and gears system used in the 1860s, and revitalizing its faded external faces.

-It was unveiled again on September 28, 2018, on St Wencelas Day, a month ahead of schedule.
-It had been out of commission since February, and replaced for a while by an LED replica.
+It was unveiled again on September 28, 2018, on St Wenceslas Day, a month ahead of schedule.
+It had been out of commission since February and replaced for a while by an LED replica.
 The clock is often called the Orloj, following its Czech name, and less commonly the Horologe.

 The new color scheme for the face of the astrolabe, with deep red fading to black at the bottom, where solid orange and black concentric circles used to be, has met with a mixed reaction, but it is just the next phase for a clock that has changed many times in over 600 years.
 The shaded red is meant to represent the gradually fading twilight, rather than a sharp line between day and night.